altipeak/safewalk-net-sdk/README.md

 ### Import API library into your project

-This project contains an example client App in test/Program.cs, and a .dll libray inside /dllUsageExample/dllUsageExample/ folder, with the methods that perform the authentication against the plataform.
+This project contains an example client App in test/Program.cs, and a .dll libray inside lib/ folder, with the methods that perform the authentication against the plataform.

-To interact with the API, you must add altipeak-safewalk-auth.dll into you project.
+To interact with the API, you must add altipeak-safewalk-auth.dll and System.Json.dll into you project.

 Note, Inside test/Program.cs there is the description of each method and the required/optional parameters to call them.